srid/devour-flake/README.md

 ## Who uses it

-- In Jenkins CI ([jenkins-nix-ci](https://github.com/juspay/jenkins-nix-ci)), for building all flake outputs and pushing them to cachix: https://github.com/juspay/jenkins-nix-ci/commit/20a9f0ab337a14d0fdb23c1a526bae0d5b4e5536
+- In Jenkins CI ([jenkins-nix-ci](https://github.com/juspay/jenkins-nix-ci)), for building all flake outputs and pushing them to cachix.